masasakano/music_i18n/README.md

 * `SKIP_W3C_VALIDATE` : if "1", W3C validations in testing, which connects to the W3C website, are skipped.
 * `USE_W3C_SERVER_VALIDATOR` : (*recommended not to be set*) if "1", this uses the original W3C server for W3C validation.
 * `URI_HARAMI1129_LOCALTEST` : (*recommended*) the URI to access instead of `URI_HARAMI1129` for testing, e.g., `test/controllers/harami1129s/data/harami1129_sample.html`
+* `SKIP_YOUTUBE_MARSHAL` : In testing, if this is set, marshal-ed data are not used, and the testing scripts access Youtube with the API whenever necessary.
+* `UPDATE_YOUTUBE_MARSHAL` : set this if you want to *update* the marshal-ed Youtube data from the remote Youtube server.
+If this is set, `SKIP_YOUTUBE_MARSHAL` is ignored and treated as set.
+Note that even if this is set, this does *not* create the marshal-ed data.
+For creating them, use `lib/tasks/save_marshal_youtube.rake`

 ##### Preparation for testing #####